 RESPONSIBILITIES: The delivery of immediate, expert, therapeuticservices is an essential component of the Child Advocacy Center model and the primary role of the Clinical Forensic Specialist.
 Responsibilities include the provision of mental health and victim advocacy and support services as detailed below:

 · Participate in the forensic interview process through assuming a lead interviewing role or observing the interview of the child, coordinating services with the multi-disciplinary team members, and debriefing the child and family;

-· Conduct a thorough assessment of the child and non-offending family members to determine the impact of the trauma on the child’s functioning, and the need for additional services for the child and family.
+· Conduct a thorough assessment of the child and the non-offending family members to determine the impact of the trauma on the child’s functioning, and the need for additional services for the child and family.

-Conduct psycho-social workshops for non-offending parents;
+· Conduct psycho-educational workshops for non-offending parents.

 · Other duties and responsibilities as may be assigned.